core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The Group Manager may additionally be responsible for the following tasks:

-* Acting as trusted key repository, in order to store the public keys of the members of its OSCORE groups, and provide such public keys to other members of the same group upon request.
+* Acting as key repository, in order to store the public keys of the members of its OSCORE groups, and provide such public keys to other members of the same group upon request.
 This specification recommends that the Group Manager is entrusted to perform this task.

-* Acting as network router device where endpoints register to correctly receive group messages sent to the multicast IP address of that group.
+* Acting as router device where endpoints register to correctly receive group messages sent to the multicast IP address of that group.

 * Autonomously and locally enforcing access policies to authorize new endpoints to join its OSCORE groups.